The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 Later, when you are done with the requirements definition, RTM becomes your tool for tracking the progress on the Scope Baseline.

-You’ll provide deliverables and get acceptance from the client on each and every requirement.
-Performed Test Cases might be a pre-requisite for getting a sign-off.
+You’ll provide deliverables and get the client’s acceptance of each requirement.
+Performed Test Cases might be a pre-requisite for obtaining a sign-off.

 As you know, it’s better to get acceptance during the project rather than at the end of it.